centau/ecr/docs/api/Registry.md

 - **Details**

-    Will error if the entity does not own a component.
+    Will error if the entity does not have a component.

 ---